Recycled and indigenous materials used to reflect Christmas spirit

 “We want this unique tradition of parol-making to be continued carried on by the younger generations, so we support the industry as much as we can,” said Mrs. Villar.

-This year, the Parol Festival will be held at its new venue—the Villar Social Institute of Poverty Alleviation & Governance (SIPAG) along C-5 Extension in Pulang Lupa Uno.
+This year, the Parol Festival was held at its new venue—the Villar Social Institute of Poverty Alleviation & Governance (SIPAG) along C-5 Extension in Pulang Lupa Uno.
 In the last six years, it was held at the

 .
 St. Joseph Bamboo